This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 You can find this by checking out open and closed issues and pull requests for the project.
 It’s usually pretty easy to pick up who the leaders of a project are, and how they handle newcomers.

 You can also check out the documentation for a project.
-If it assumes you already know a lot about the project, or it doesn’t exist, consider making an issue / pull request yourself to improve that.
+If it’s not very detailed or if it doesn’t exist, consider making an issue / pull request yourself to improve that.
 If you’re met with a cold shoulder, feel free to move on.

-While you’re reading through Issues, Pull Requests, and Mailing Lists, see if their communication styles are compatible with how you like to talk with people.
-You might not get lunch with these people, but you do want to be friendly with them and have them do the same.
+While you’re browsing the project’s communication channels (Github issues, mailing lists, etc.), check if their communication styles are compatible with how you like to talk with people.
+You might not get lunch with these people, but you do want to be able to communicate with them effectively.

 That said, if they have great user and developer documentation you should take that as a good sign.
 They are mature enough to accept outside contributions and are probably willing to mentor an excited new contributor.